 Podcasts are audio or video files that one can download from the web; or more simply said, downloadable Internet radio shows or video programming.
-Although many people play them on portable devices (like the IPod, hence the name), one can also simply listen to a podcast on their computer.
+Although many people play them on portable devices, one can also simply listen to a podcast on their computer.
 There are thousands of podcasts that span a broad range of topics.
 In this post I will highlight a few podcast series that might be of interest to scholars in the sciences.
-Each of these podcasts is available for free on the websites, via RSS feeds, or in a podcast directory such as the one in the iTunes Store.
-Here is a list of a few that i recommend
+Each of these podcasts is available for free on the websites, via RSS feeds, or in a podcast directory.
+Here are a few recommendations.

-Nature Nature Publishing Group produces a rich array of podcasts that highlight stories covered in their journals.
-There is also a blog on the site that facilitates discussion of each episode.
-All podcasts are archived on the site back to the first episode in October 2005.
+Nature Publishing Group produces a rich array of podcasts that highlight stories covered in their journals.

-Science In December 2005, around the time podcasts became popular in the mainstream, Science started producing their podcasts as a pilot project.
-They have been posting new episodes to their site twice a month since then.
+In December 2005, around the time podcasts became popular in the mainstream, Science started producing their podcasts as a pilot project.
+They have been posting new episodes to their site since then.
 These shows contain excellent coverage of articles published in the journal, but with an interesting down-to-earth tone appropriate for any audience.

 Sciam.com has two podcast series: 60-Second Science and Science Talk.